 As I mentioned in my previous post, I wanted to share a recipe using leftover Crème Fraîche from the Kale Soup.
-I don’t really have any recipes on hand to use up Crème Fraîche, so on my way to drop off my children at schools I had asked my husband to search for a recipe (ahem, that’s called a multi-tasking, right?).
-He then responded with this Blueberry Crème Fraîche Scones recipe.
+I don’t really have any recipes on hand to use up Crème Fraîche, so on my way to drop off my children at schools I had asked my husband to search for a recipe (ahem, that’s called multi-tasking, right?).
+He then responded with this Blueberry Creme Fraiche Scones recipe.

-- Sugar (demerara/turbinado sugar) for sprinkling (I did not have it today)
+- white sparkling sugar (for sprinkling; I did not have it today)

 - Whisk the flour, sugar, baking powder, and salt in a large bowl to blend.